 Sometimes when cats are relaxed, their tongues naturally slip out.
 This happens because your cat’s jaw loosens up as they relax, so their mouth opens up just enough to let the tongue through.

-If your cat is sticking their tongue out because they’re relaxed, it’s most likely to happen when you’re patting them or when they’re fully asleep or almost asleep.
+If your cat is sticking their tongue out because they’re relaxed, it’s most likely to happen when you’re patting them or when they’re asleep.
 Once your cat wakes up or focuses on something else, you’ll probably notice them pull their tongue back into their mouth, swallow, and turn their attention elsewhere.

 Your cat has something stuck to their tongue

-Unlike human tongues, cat tongues are dry and rough, and they feature papillae, which are tiny barbs that cover your cat’s tongue.
-Papillae help cats eat and drink water, but it’s also possible for something to get stuck to them.
+Unlike human tongues, cat tongues are dry and rough.
+They contain thousands of papillae, which are tiny barbs that help cats eat and drink water.
+However, it’s also possible for something to get stuck to them.
 Think about how annoying it is when a hair gets in your mouth — and then think about how much more annoying that must be for a cat!

 Your cat has dental issues